-At a God who chose that exact moment to have “him” call her in order that, with us there, she would have the courage to end the relationship.
+At a God who chose that exact moment to have this man call her in order that, with us there, she would have the courage to end the relationship.

 There are so many lessons here.

 - Each of us is vulnerable to an affair.
 There is no one man who can meet all of our needs.
 They were not created to.
-Too often we look to our husband to meet needs that He was not created to meet-needs that would be best met by God himself or by other women.
+Too often we look to our husband to meet needs he wasn’t created to meet — needs that would be best met by God Himself or by other women.

-- We need a few accountable friends, who will empathize with us but more importantly, ones who will push us towards Christ and towards our husband, Friends who will insist we do what is right not necessarily what we feel like.
+- We need a few accountable friends, who will empathize with us but more importantly, ones who will push us toward Christ and toward our husband, friends who will insist we do what is right, not necessarily what we feel like.

 - A wise woman will notice when she is vulnerable and take steps to flee temptation and to grow closer to her husband.
 Most affairs for women begin at the emotional level.
 Recognize this and take care that it is your own husband with whom you share your deep thoughts.
 Or some close women friends.

 - Jesus himself taught us to pray, “Lead us not into temptation but deliver us from evil.”
 Never forget that our God is one who will deliver us if we sincerely want to be delivered.